enriq018/discordLeagueBuildBot/README.md

 # DiscordLeagueBuildBot
-#### Ping a discord bot to gather/display various League of Legends related information.
+#### Ping a discord bot to display various League of Legends related information.

 ## Current commands include:
 * `!
 Champion Name` = Displays all information related to a specific champion.